Creating a component

 8. Material orders: On.

-Walked example: ridge cap
+Walked example: garden edging

 2. Type: Main.